ntavendale/KriaKR260Projects/KriaAxiDma/README.md

 The fpga project was created in Vivado 2024.2 and the .tcl script to reproduce it was also made with this version.
 In all the sample code below I will use this version.
 If you are using a later version, substitute your Vivado version number in where appropriate.

-I use a C:\Development folder to keep all my projects in so I will write these instructions as if I cloned this repo into the C:\Development\KR260Projects folder.
+I use a C:\Development folder to keep all my projects in so I will write these instructions as if I cloned this repo into the C:\Development\KriaKR260Projects folder.
 If you use a different folder, update the sample code below to match your directory structure.

 All of the development was done on Windows except where anything had to be compiled on the Kria board itself (since it is an Arm system).
-It is possible to set up a cross comiple project on WSL to build everything, but that is beyond the scope of this demo.
+It is possible to set up a cross compile project on WSL to build everything, but that is beyond the scope of this demo.

 For the Kria I used the Ubuntu 22.4 LTS image available here: [Install Ubuntu On AMD](https://ubuntu.com/download/amd).
-If it doesnt come with them installed already, use apt to instal gcc and g++ along with freepascal.
+If it doesn't come with them installed already, use apt to instal gcc, g++, and make along with freepascal.

 ## Recreate Vivado Project And Block Diagram